RafaelSchubert/lichess-analysis/README.md

-# Prediction Model for the Outcome of Chess Matches in Lichess
+# Prediction Model for the Outcome of Chess Matches on Lichess

 This project is my first attempt at analyzing a real dataset and developing a prediction model for it -- specifically, a classification model -- using supervised learning techniques.